Russia Enlisted Over 230K Troops in 2023 – Medvedev

 Updated to reflect that the final version of the legislation does not introduce fines for abortion “propaganda,” as was previously reported.
 Russia’s republic of Mordovia has become the country’s first region to outlaw the act of “coercing” women into undergoing abortion, independent media reported.
 The regional-level law passed Thursday potentially sets the stage for similar…

-ROSATOM together with the Ministry of Health of the Kyrgyz Republic completed the key stage of the project to establish a new radionuclide diagnostics department at the National Center for Oncology and Hematology (NCHO) in Bishkek.
-The parties are developing interaction within the framework of the IAEA technical cooperation program, which aims to develop advanced…
+An expert commission of representatives of the Ministry of Health of the Kyrgyz Republic and ROSATOM completed the key stage of the roadmap for the project to create a new department of radionuclide diagnostics for the treatment of patients with oncological and other socially significant diseases at the National Center for Oncology and Hematology (NCОН)…

 Russian Factories Face Record Labor Shortages